 This 23 footer (7.01 m) is the largest boat that Larson produces with its proprietary VEC technology.
 VEC stands for Virtual Engineered Composites, and it basically replaces the time-honored method of having a team of guys spraying fiberglass chop strand into a mold and then painstakingly rolling out any air bubbles or imperfections to try and get a uniformed layered hull.

-With the VEC system, water is used to support the form (remember high school physics, you can’t compress a liquid) that contains the specially-formulated fiberglass cloth and compost materials.
+, water is used to support the form (remember high school physics, you can’t compress a liquid) that contains the specially-formulated fiberglass cloth and compost materials.
 Under pressure, proprietary resins are injected into the two-part mold and the result is a hull from one to the next with near surgical precision.
 And the boats pop out of the mold at the rate of roughly one every 45-60 minutes!
 It can be done by just a few guys and the whole process is computer controlled by people monitoring the (over 400) variables.

-The advantage for consumers of the VEC system is a light-weight, very strong hull with stringers molded in at the same time -- with the same continuous resin flow -- as the hull so there is no stringer-to-hull bond -- it is all one piece.
+of the VEC system is a light-weight, very strong hull with stringers molded in at the same time -- with the same continuous resin flow -- as the hull so there is no stringer-to-hull bond -- it is all one piece.
 Because it’s computer-controlled, that means we don’t have to worry about a boat being built on a Monday or Friday anymore.
 They all come out uniformly perfect.

+The base price of the All American 23 is $52,206 powered by a 4.3 L MPI 220-hp MerCruiser engine.
+That is probably the most economical power plant for people wanting to cruise the lake in a boat that will turn heads wherever she goes, but she will not break any speed records.
 For those wanting to load the boat up to her maximum carrying capacity of 10 people and that want to tow tubby wakeboarders, then we would suggest upgrading to a 260-hp or 300-hp engine option.
 The most powerful package offered is the MerCruiser 300-hp 350 MAG with Bravo III drive which has an MSRP of $61,779.

 We think for people who appreciate the retro look and the era it represents who also want a boat that has been designed for modern-day watersports including wakeboarding, then this boat should be seriously considered.
 It may have taken 100 years to get there, but Larson has done a fine job of creating a pleasant mix of sporty, old school charm, and new world tech all combined into one boat that is the All American 23.

 |Outlet: 12-Volt Acc||Standard|

 5 to life limited